DebjaniSihiLab/starter-hugo-research-group/content/authors/Ann Felicia Sinsuan/_index.md

 ---

-Alex is a sophomore at Emory University, currently majoring with a B.S. in Chemistry.
+Ann Felicia Sinsuan is a recent graduate from EMory College (major: Chemistry).